This article was originally published in March 2017. It has been revised to reflect more recent research.

 In 1994, the fourth edition of the DSM broadened the definition of autism even further, by including Asperger syndrome on the milder end of the spectrum.
 The current version, the DSM-5, was released in 2013, and collapsed autism, Asperger syndrome and pervasive developmental disorder-not otherwise specified into a single diagnosis.

 Some researchers have suggested that the DSM-5’s criteria for autism diagnosis are more stringent and may lower autism prevalence.
-An analysis conducted as part of the most recent CDC estimate of autism prevalence suggested that switching to DSM-5 criteria resulted in just 4 percent fewer cases of autism.
-Future estimates will be based exclusively on DSM-5 criteria and may provide a clearer picture of the difference.
+The most recent CDC estimate of autism prevalence is based on the fifth edition of the DSM.

 Has the rising awareness of autism contributed to the prevalence?